CurtisNewbie/auth-module/README.md

 # auth-module

-Module for web security, user authentication, and integration with **auth-service** (https://github.com/CurtisNewbie/auth-service)
+Module for web security, user authentication, and integration with **auth-service** (https://github.com/CurtisNewbie/auth-service).
+The one in `authmodule/` will do just what is mentioned in previous sentience, and the one in `auth-module-web/` provides some of the common REST endpoints that are shared in all my webapps, e.g., user registration, get user info and so on.

 ## Configuration